SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/index.md

 SMS mailing is not available if you are using CRM Online.

+## Necessary skills

+To benefit from SuperOffice marketing features, you need a basic understanding of how to register basic CRM data, such as categories on company and contacts, interests and subscription types on contacts (read more about GDPR and privacy), and how to use selections.
+These steps of registering data help you segment your customer base and create an effective target list.
+If you want to know how to configure marketing related functions, please see the section for Manage lists in Settings and maintenance.

 ## Differences between onsite and online installations

-SuperOffice Marketing is available as an online application (cloud-based) and as an onsite application (installed on the customer's premises).
+SuperOffice Marketing is offered as an online application (cloud-based) and as an onsite application (installed on the customer's premises).
 There are minor differences between the two.
 Specific functional differences are indicated by the icons in the procedures themselves or in topic titles.

 ## What would you like to do now?

 * [Create new mailing][5]
 * [Follow up mailings][6]
 * [Create a new form][1]
+* [View mailings and forms in dashboards][4]

 <!-- Referenced links -->
 [1]: ../forms/learn/create.md
-[2]: editor/index.md#variables
+[2]: editor.md#variables
 [3]: ../tracked-links/learn/define-link-actions.md
+[4]: ../../dashboard/learn/show-marketing.md
 [5]: ../mailing/learn/create/index.md
 [6]: ../mailing/learn/follow-up/index.md
+[7]: ../../security/privacy/learn/index.md
+[8]: ../mailing/learn/manage-email-subscriptions.md
+[9]: ../../security/privacy/learn/send-privacy-confirmation-email.md

 <!-- Referenced images -->
 [img2]: ../../../../common/icons/nav-marketing.png